SCA Health

-SCA Health (SCA), is one of the largest providers of outpatient surgery in the United States.
-Based in Deerfield, Illinois, the company has a network of 300+ ambulatory surgery centers (ASCs) in 35 states performing 1 million procedures a year.
-Since March 2017, the company is part of Optum.
+SCA Health (SCA), based in Birmingham, Alabama, is an operator of outpatient surgery facilities with a network of over 370 ambulatory surgery centers (ASCs) in 35 states performing more than 1 million outpatient surgery procedures a year.

-SCA creates partnerships between health plans, physician groups, and health systems, to acquire, develop and optimize surgical facilities.
-SCA's affiliated physicians provide a range of surgical services, including orthopedics, ophthalmology, gastroenterology, pain management, otolaryngology (ear, nose and throat, or ENT), urology, spine, cardiology, and gynecology, as well as other general surgery procedures.
+SCA's mission is to create partnerships between health plans, physician groups, and health systems, to acquire, develop and optimize surgical facilities.
+SCA's 9,200 affiliated physicians provide a range of surgical services.
+The company has been a part of Optum since March 2017.

-In 2015, SCA was named one of Becker’s ASC Review’s “Best Places to Work in Healthcare”.